UNCOVERING THE REAL INSPIRATION

 There are three main Mahatma Letters regarding this authorship and also a fourth, albeit largely unknown, in which it’s briefly mentioned.

-The one we quote from first is from a letter from the Master K.H. to Col. Olcott (co-founder of the Theosophical Movement in 1875 with HPB and William Judge) which had suddenly materialised on the table in Olcott’s cabin while he was on board a ship headed for London during the period that “The Secret Doctrine” was being written.
+The one we quote from first is from a letter from the Master K.H. to Col. Olcott (co-founder of the modern Theosophical Movement in 1875 with HPB and William Judge) which had suddenly materialised on the table in Olcott’s cabin while he was on board a ship headed for London during the period that “The Secret Doctrine” was being written.
 After saying various things about HPB, the Master says:

 “I have also noted your thoughts about the ‘Secret Doctrine’.
 Be assured that what she has not annotated from scientific and other works, we have given or suggested to her.
 Every mistake or erroneous notion, corrected and explained by her from the works of other theosophists was corrected by me, or under my instruction.
 It is a more valuable work than its predecessor, an epitome of occult truths that will make it a source of information and instruction for the earnest student for long years to come.” (“Letters from the Masters of the Wisdom” First Series, Letter 19, p.
 51)